quixio/quix-streams/docs/publish.md

 | 3         | motor-off   | Motor has stopped          |
 | 6         | race-event3 | Race has finished          |

-The following code would generate the list of `EventData` shown in the previous example and send it to the stream:
+The following code would generate the list of `EventData` shown in the previous example and publish it to the stream:

 === "Python"